nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Run `go:generate` in parallel

 Official Go team [encourages](https://github.com/golang/go/issues/20520) to run sequentially.
-However, in certain cituations, such as lots of mocks, parallelization helps a lot, ableit, you should consider including your generated files in git.
+However, in certain situations, such as lots of mocks, parallelization helps a lot, albeit, you should consider including your generated files in git.
 The solution bellow spawns multiple processes, each per pkg.

 ```